 Other members of the search committee are:

-- Todd R. Decker, chair and professor of music, Arts & Sciences;
+- Todd R. Decker, chair and the Paul Tietjens Professor of Music, Arts & Sciences;

 - Ruth Durrell, a senior majoring in educational studies with a second major in sociology, Arts & Sciences, and an undergraduate student representative to the Board of Trustees;